Rajiv Malhotra: Indra's Net (2014)

 the profound cosmology and outlook that permeates Hinduism.
-Indra's Net symbolizes the universe as a web of connections and interdependences....
+Indra's Net symbolizes the universe as a web of connections and interdependences [....]
 The net is said to be infinite, and to spread in all directions with no beginning or end.
-At each node of the net is a jewel, so arranged that every jewel reflects all the other jewels.... a microcosm of the whole net.... [and] individual jewels always remain in flux.
+At each node of the net is a jewel, so arranged that every jewel reflects all the other jewels [....] a microcosm of the whole net [....] [and] individual jewels always remain in flux.

 The book uses Indra's Net as a metaphor for the understanding of the universe as a web of connections and interdependences, an understanding which Malhotra wants to revive as the foundation for Vedic cosmology, a perspective that he asserts has "always been implicit" in the outlook of the ordinary Hindu.

-A revised edition was published in 2016 after charges of plagiarism.
+According to Alexander Owen, the metaphor of Indra's Net is an orientalist invention, and Malhotra's "understanding of Indra's Net is reliant" on this Orientalist trope, exaggerating its significance in the Atharva Veda.
+According to Owens, "at the heart of Malhotra’s work is a western scholar’s construction of the Chinese Huayan account of the metaphor", attempting to "dismantle the orientalist perception of Hinduism by portraying the orientalist invention of a Vedic/Buddhist metaphor".

+In July 2015, Richard Fox Young of Princeton Theological Seminary and Andrew J.Nicholson who authored Unifying Hinduism, alleged Malhotra plagiarized Unifying Hinduism in Indra's Net.
+Nicholson further said that Malhotra not only had plagiarised his book, but also " twists the words and arguments of respectable scholars to suit his own ends."
+A revised edition was published in 2016 after these charges of plagiarism.
 The revised edition omits most references to the work of Andrew J. Nicholson and instead refers to the original Sanskrit sources.
 Malhotra says that Nicholson failed to attribute his ideas to the original sources and explains that the unity of Hinduism is inherent in the tradition from the times of its Vedic origins.